 If there is indeed a spinal structural cause for the pain, such as a herniated disc, then improving posture is not going to do a bit of good to resolve the symptoms.
 You will look better standing up straight while you suffer from that disc pain, but you will suffer nonetheless.

 Of course, posture correction will also do nothing at all to address one of the most common forms of sciatica, which is mindbody ischemia.
 Standing up straight or sitting properly will not get the blood flowing to anatomical regions which are suffering from oxygen deprivation.

 Posture correction therapy may be mildly to moderately useful in instances where there is actually some soft-tissue condition to blame for the sciatic nerve expression, such as a muscle imbalance, or other anatomical deficit, such as short leg syndrome.

-Posture therapy is also helpful for patients with many other dorsalgia problems, such as hyperkyphosis.
+Posture therapy is also helpful for patients with many other dorsalgia problems, such as hyperlordosis or hyperkyphosis.

 Of course, it goes without saying that in the rare case of truly terrible posture, therapy will be effective and should be performed to break the patient of postural habits objectively deemed to be damaging.

 Poor posture is characterized by many possible causative and contributory criteria.
 Some of the most common physical characteristics of bad posture include:

 Slouching when seated

 Tucking the buttocks in